JingQian1128/Quality-Education/testing/Sprint2_Bug_Report.md

-#  Bug Reports
+# .
+Bug Reports

-## Bug ID: FB-001
+## Bug ID: HB-001

-**Bug Title:** Star rating does not clearly indicate selected rating
+**Bug Title:** Calendar tab appears disabled in bottom navigation

 **Description:**
-When users click on a star to rate the tutoring session, the interface does not clearly highlight which rating has been selected.
-This may confuse users and make them unsure whether their rating was recorded.
+In the bottom navigation bar, the **Calendar** tab appears faded compared to the Home and Profile icons.
+This makes it look disabled or inactive.

 **Steps to Reproduce:**

-1. Open the tutor feedback screen after completing a session.
+1. Open the Home dashboard screen.
-2. Locate the star rating section under the text “How was your session with Sarah?”.
-3. Click on any star rating (for example 4 stars).
+2. Observe the bottom navigation bar.

 **Expected Result:**
-The selected star rating should be visually highlighted (e.g., filled stars or color change) to confirm the user's selection.
+All navigation icons should have consistent visibility unless intentionally disabled.

 **Actual Result:**
-The stars do not provide clear visual confirmation of the selected rating.
+The Calendar icon appears greyed out, which may confuse users.

-**Severity:** Medium
+**Severity:** Low

 ---

-## Bug ID: FB-002
+## Bug ID: HB-002

-**Bug Title:** Feedback can be submitted without entering comments
+**Bug Title:** Search bar placeholder text has low contrast

 **Description:**
-The system allows users to submit feedback without typing anything in the feedback text box.
-This may result in incomplete or unhelpful feedback data.
+The placeholder text **“Search for subjects…”** in the search bar appears very light, making it difficult to read.

 **Steps to Reproduce:**

-1. Open the feedback page.
+1. Open the dashboard screen.
-2. Leave the "Write your feedback here..." field empty.
-3. Click the **Submit Feedback** button.
+2. Look at the search bar at the top of the page.

 **Expected Result:**
-The system should display a validation message such as “Please enter your feedback before submitting.”
+Placeholder text should be clearly readable and meet accessibility contrast guidelines.

 **Actual Result:**
-The system allows submission without entering any feedback.
+The text contrast is low and may reduce readability.

 **Severity:** Low

 ---

-## Bug ID: FB-003
+## Bug ID: HB-003

-**Bug Title:** “No thanks, skip” option is difficult to notice
+**Bug Title:** Tutor rating icon alignment issue

 **Description:**
-The **“No thanks, skip”** option at the bottom of the screen appears in very light text, making it difficult for users to notice.
+In the **Top Volunteer Tutors** section, the star icon and rating number (4.9) appear slightly misaligned with the tutor name.

 **Steps to Reproduce:**

-1. Open the feedback screen.
+1. Open the dashboard.
-2. Look at the bottom section below the submit button.
+2. Navigate to the **Top Volunteer Tutors** section.

 **Expected Result:**
-The skip option should be clearly visible and easy to click.
+Tutor name, rating star, and rating value should be aligned consistently.

 **Actual Result:**
-The text appears faded and may not be easily noticed.
+The rating icon appears slightly misaligned compared to the text.

 **Severity:** Low